IS THE TORONTO THING

 To conclude, it is certainly not our desire to be the spoilers when it comes to people who are filled with excitement and anticipation towards serving our Lord Jesus Christ.
 We whole-heartedly embrace the apostle's injunction: "Quench not the Spirit."
 (I Thessalonians 5:19) However, we also realize there is a need for us all to serve the Lord within the boundaries of well-established Biblical doctrine.
 The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance (self- control).
 Where the Spirit of the Lord is there is liberty.
 On the other hand, all who claim to minister for Christ must take care how they do it.
 According to Philippians 2:12, every Christian must "work out [his] own salvation with fear and trembling."
 Not only is taking an un-Biblical direction a waste of energy, it is also dangerous.
 We are very concerned that people not be torn, disillusioned or discouraged through misleading.
 We cannot sit by when we foresee people being repulsed from the kingdom of the Lord or quitting the faith because of un-Biblical manifestations in our community.

-This article is not a product of the New Covenant Church of God and does not reflect the Church's position as far as tongue-speaking and the Azuza revival are concerned.
+This article is not a product of the New Covenant and does not necessarily reflect this website's doctrinal position.
 Whilst we accept parts of the Azusa Street Revival as being a genuine revival of the Holy Spirit (viz. the supernatural ability of speak in foreign languages), New Covenant Christians reject the blabbering spoken generally by adherants of the charismatic movement.

 This page was created on 9 October 1998